JustinLove/elm-twitch-api/README.md

 Partial coverage of the APIs I have used.

 - Includes most the Helix (new Twitch API).
-- Some additional decoders for unofficial hosts and clips APIS.
+- Some additional decoders for unofficial hosts.

     fetchUserByNameUrl : String -> String
     fetchUserByNameUrl login =